bazelbuild/tulsi/site/docs/walkthrough.md

 # Background

 This brief walkthrough explores setting up a new Tulsi project for a team building a hypothetical app called Albahaca which uses computer vision to identify garden herbs.

 The app team is roughly divided into two groups:

 1. An infrastructure team, working on the computer vision portion of the app
 1. A UI team, responsible for the application's user interface

-The team just finished switching over to build their app with [Bazel](https://bazel.build) and have an `ios_application` rule called `//albahaca:Application` under the `albahaca` folder, an `objc_binary` rule called `AppBinary` in the `albahaca/App` folder and an `objc_library` named `Vision` in the `albahaca/Vision` folder.
+The team just finished switching over to build their app with [Bazel](https://bazel.build) and have an `ios_application` rule called `//albahaca:Application` under the `albahaca` folder, an `objc_library` rule called `AppLibrary` in the `albahaca/App` folder and an `objc_library` named `Vision` in the `albahaca/Vision` folder.

 Kay, the team's tech lead, is about to use Tulsi to allow her teammates to use Xcode for development.
-She has read the
-[getting started](/docs/gettingstarted.html) documentation and, since she's decided to use the command-line to generate Xcode projects, knows that she has to accomplish four steps:
+She has read the [getting started](/docs/gettingstarted.html) documentation and, since she's decided to use the command-line to generate Xcode projects, knows that she has to accomplish four steps:

 1. Creating a Tulsi project
 1. Creating Tulsi generator configs
 1. Writing up a helper script that her team may use to generate Xcode projects
 1. Checking everything into source control

 # Creating a Tulsi project